recomputation/website/source/cp2013/CMSS.markdown

 ## Quick Instructions for running

 *Note:* Part of the experiments use [IBM CPLEX](http://www-01.ibm.com/software/commerce/optimization/cplex-optimizer/), which we are unable to include in the virtual machine because of licensing restrictions.
 To run the experiments that require CPLEX, put the CPLEX native libraries (the .so files) into the same directory as the virtual machine before starting it.
 They will be picked up automatically when the virtual machine is started.

+The version of CPLEX used for the experiments is 12.5.0.0.

 These instructions should work in a unix-like system with vagrant and VirtualBox installed.